 At the worldwide events under the Messe Frankfurt umbrella, pioneering innovations and sustainability go hand in hand.

-Messe Frankfurt signed the UN Global Compact in 2010 and, since 2011, has been a member of the Charter of Diversity, an employer initiative that works to promote diversity in companies and a work environment that is free of prejudices (see also SDG 5: Gender Equality).
+The Messe Frankfurt Group currently employs more than 2,300 people worldwide.
+We have more than 20 nationalities working at our Frankfurt headquarters alone, with people hailing from around 40 different countries.
+Cultural and linguistic diversity and a values-based approach are key factors contributing to our Group’s success.
+Since 2011, Messe Frankfurt has been a member of the Charter of Diversity, an employer initiative that works to promote diversity in companies and a work environment that is free of prejudices (see also SDG 5: Gender Equality).

 The main areas within the Frankfurt exhibition grounds are connected by short, simple routes.
 Our barrier-free access and connection network and infrastructure allow mobility-impaired guests to move about easily as well.